 Fiber cement is a composite material made of sand, cement and cellulose fibers.
 Fiber cement siding most often consists of overlapping horizontal boards, imitating wood siding, clapboard and imitation shingles.
 Fiber cement siding is also manufactured in a sheet form and is used not only as cladding but is also commonly used as a soffit-eave lining and as a tile underlay on decks and in bathrooms.
 The external cladding products require very little maintenance once installed and painted.
 The thicker/denser fiber cement products have excellent impact resistance but the thinner, less dense products need to be protected from impact.
 Compared to wood siding, fiber cement siding is not susceptible to termites or rot.

 Stone Veneer is used to as a protective and decorative covering for exterior or interior horizontal walls and surfaces.
 The veneer is typically 1 inch thick and must weigh less than 15 lbs. per square foot so that no additional structural supports will be required.
 Stone veneer can be made from natural stone or manufactured stone.
 Natural stone veneer is made from real stone that is either collected i.e. Fieldstone, or from quarried stone.
 The stone is created so that it is a consistent thickness and weight for use as a veneer.
 This stone is often called thin stone veneer.
 Manufactured stone veneer is a decorative building material manufactured to replicate the look of natural stone.

 Insurance Restoration for Homes

 Our extensive experience with major insurance companies resulting from storm, wind or hail damage to your siding includes over 1,000 homeowner claims.
 Harris Exteriors will assess the siding damage, provide free written estimates and work with the insurance company to provide the best service, and we will be sure to walk you through the process.
-With qualified VSI Certified Siding Installers who are certified in lead-safe work practices (EPA Lead-Safe Certified Firm), we can do the siding installation project right!
+With qualified VSI Certified Siding Installers who are certified in lead-safe work practices (EPA Lead-Safe Certified Firm), we can do the siding replacement project right!